Japanese destroyer Yūgure (1934): Operational history

-After returning to Sasebo for repairs through the middle of January 1943, Yūgure escorted a convoy to Tsingtao, and from there to Palau and Wewak by the end of February.
+After returning to Sasebo for repairs through the middle of January 1943, Yūgure escorted a convoy to Qingdao, and from there to Palau and Wewak by the end of February.
 She escorted another convoy from Truk to Wewak and back to Yokosuka in March and again in May.
 She returned to Truk at the end of the month as escort for the carrier Unyō, returning with the battleship Musashi at the end of May.
 In early June, she escorted the aircraft carrier Hiyō to Truk, and returned with the same damaged ship a few days later.
 In late June, she escorted the carrier Ryūhō from Yokosuka to Truk.
 In early June, she was assigned to cover troop transport runs to Kolombangara.